twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

 several single-core versions at once will use your computer's power more efficiently than starting several parallel versions in a sequential way.

+With the third and final argument you can specify which mNRM algorithm to use: if you specify 'simple', the basic mNRM is used in which all event fire times will be recalculated after an event was triggered.
+Since this is a slow algorithm, you'll probably want to specify 'opt' here, to use the more advanced algorithm.
+In this case, the procedure explained above is used, where each user stores a list of relevant events.

-So, assuming we've created a configuration file called `myconfig.txt` that resides in current directory, we could run the corresponding simulation with the following
+So, assuming we've created a configuration file called `myconfig.txt` that resides in the current directory, we could run the corresponding simulation with the following
 command:

-    simpact-cyan-opt myconfig.txt 0
+    simpact-cyan-release myconfig.txt 0 opt

 This will produce some output on screen, such as which version of the program is being used and which random number generator seed was set.
 Since the random number